hashgraph/stablecoin-studio/sdk/README.md

 		})
 	);
 ```

 ## Common
 The SDK class is exported.
 This static class allows to set the log level and application metadata at any point in your code, just import it and change the values.

-We use [winston](https://github.com/winstonjs/winston) under the hood for logging, so all transports are exported from the sdk under `LoggerTransports` for you to use.
+We use [winston](https://github.com/winstonjs/winston) under the hood for logging, so all transports are exported from the SDK under `LoggerTransports` for you to use.
 Refer to the [documentation](https://github.com/winstonjs/winston/blob/master/docs/transports.md) for more information on what transports are available.

 ```Typescript
 	import { LoggerTransports, SDK } from 'hedera-stable-coin-sdk';